- Written by: Kerri McDermid

 Building student community through involvement

-Avery Pederson, a senior at Longmont High School, has built connections to his school community through involvement in athletics and other activities.
-A four-year varsity starter on the Longmont High football team (jersey #14), baseball player and member of the student council, Pederson sees elevated student engagement across the Longmont High community.
+Avery Peterson, a senior at Longmont High School, has built connections to his school community through involvement in athletics and other activities.
+A four-year varsity starter on the Longmont High football team (jersey #14), baseball player and member of the student council, Peterson sees elevated student engagement across the Longmont High community.
 “My favorite part of school involvement is meeting so many different people, each with their own story and background.”

 Getting students involved in athletics, music, arts or other co-curricular activities has been shown to have a large impact on attendance, engagement and academic success.
 Involved students also create a more dynamic and supportive school culture that builds community and camaraderie across diverse student populations.

-“The sports and the activities I’m involved in at Longmont High are amazing, but it is also great to see the many things that other kids accomplish through participation,” said Pederson.
+“The sports and the activities I’m involved in at Longmont High are amazing, but it is also great to see the many things that other kids accomplish through participation,” said Peterson.
 “For example, in last year’s school play, Cinderella, it was really fun to see how well it turned out and how much time and effort kids put into acting and the production.”